pglet/website/docs/tutorials/python.md

 ### Replit

-Instant sharing is the great option to quickly share the app on the web, but it requires your computer to be on all the time.
+Instant sharing is a great option to quickly share an app on the web, but it requires your computer to be on all the time.

 [Replit](https://replit.com/) is an online IDE and hosting platform for web apps written in any language.
 Their free tier allows running any number of apps with some limitations.

-To run ToDo app on Replit:
+To run your ToDo app on Replit:

 * [Sign up](https://replit.com/signup?from=landing) on Replit.
 * Click "New repl" button.